dimakm/Classic-Arcade-Game-FEND/README.md

 You can clone or download the repository from [here](https://github.com/dimakm/Classic-Arcade-Game-FEND), when it is downloaded to your local machine find the index.html file and open it in your browser so the game will run.

-or you can simply [Play here]( http://htmlpreview.github.io/?https://github.com/dimakm/Classic-Arcade-Game-FEND/blob/master/index.html )
+or you can directly [Play here](https://dimakm.github.io/Classic-Arcade-Game-FEND/)

 -----------------------------------------------------------------------------